 - 4-6 Potatoes medium/large size potatoes depending on the size of them peeled.
 Also if you have a deep pie dish you will need more or very large potatoes!

-- 250 g of mature cheese grated and can use dairy free cheese if making dairy free
+- 250 g of mature cheese grated and can use dairy free/vegan cheese if required

 - 1 large white onion chopped into thin slices